Research Topic Survey for Christmas Tree Growers

 - Disease Management/Resistance – Phytophthora, Passalora,

 Christmas Tree Research: A Growing Investment

 The science behind growing and caring for Christmas trees is constantly evolving.
 The Christmas Tree Promotion Board is dedicated to funding scientifically sound, unbiased research that will have far reaching impacts on the industry.
-Over $730,000 has been invested in a slate of research projects designed to produce high quality Christmas trees, manage ever increasing production costs, and minimize environmental impact.
-Listed below are projects that are complete, and ongoing, being funded by Christmas Tree Promotion Board Checkoff funds from 2016 to 2020.
-Additional projects have been approved for funding by the Christmas Tree Promotion Board for 2019-2020 and will be listed on our website once agreements are in place.
+Over a million dollars has been invested in a slate of research projects designed to produce high quality Christmas trees, manage ever increasing production costs, and minimize environmental impact.
+Listed below are projects that are complete, and ongoing, being funded by Christmas Tree Promotion Board Checkoff funds from 2016 to 2021.

 - The Cooperative Fir Germplasm Evaluation (CoFirGE) project is designed to identify regionally adapted sources of Turkish and Trojan firs that produce excellent Christmas trees, and to obtain a better understanding of how site and environmental conditions are affecting the growth and postharvest quality of Turkish and Trojan firs.